Art-of-WiFi/UniFi-API-client/README.md

 A PHP class that provides access to Ubiquiti's [**UniFi Network Controller**](https://unifi-network.ui.com/) API.

-UniFi Network Controller software versions 4.X.X, 5.X.X and 6.X.X are supported (version 6.4.54 has been confirmed to work) as well as UniFi OS-based controllers .
+UniFi Network Controller software versions 4.X.X, 5.X.X and 6.X.X are supported  as well as UniFi OS-based controllers (version 6.5.50 has been confirmed to work).
 This class is used by our API browser tool which can be found [here](https://github.com/Art-of-WiFi/UniFi-API-browser).

 The package can be installed manually or by using